 All school pupils learn Spanish.
 The school is accredited by the Spanish Ministry of Education, which also carries out supervision of the programme.
 Native Spanish speakers have additional tuition of the Spanish language, literature and social studies according to the Spanish curriculum.
 Teachers of these subjects have a Spanish teaching degree.
 Other students study Spanish as a foreign language.

 Students in the Swedish speaking section study English from year 2 and students from the English speaking section study Swedish as a foreign language from the same year.
 Student in both sections with Nordic origin receive mother tongue tuition from Year 1.
 French is studied from Year 7.
-In Year 3, 5 and 9 students in the Swedish speaking section take national tests in Swedish, mathematics and English.
-Starting the academic year 2012/13, the tests in year 5 will move to year 6.
+In Year 3, 6 and 9 students in the Swedish speaking section take national tests in Swedish, mathematics and English.